Back to Google Nest Guides

 Check HVAC Safety Switches

 Your furnace has several safety switches that shut it down if something is wrong.
 The high limit switch trips if the furnace overheats usually from a clogged filter restricting airflow.
 Check and replace your air filter if dirty.
 The pressure switch trips if the exhaust vent is blocked.
 Check the exhaust pipe outside for obstructions like ice, debris, or bird nests.
 The door switch shuts the system off if the furnace panel is not properly closed.
-Ensure the furnace door panel is firmly seated.
+Make sure the furnace door panel is firmly seated.

 Levoit Vital 100 Air Purifier Genuine Replacement Filter, AHAM VERIFIDE, High-Efficiency Activated Carbon for Removal of Smoke, Odors, Allergens, Pollen, Vital 100-RF, White, 2 Pack